Documentation Index

 - Scenario Name: The name you defined in the table

-- Status: Pass or Fail for that specific scenario
+- Status: Aggregated status for that scenario row

 - Started: When the scenario began execution